troop570/troop570.github.io/join/index.md

 #### Outdoor Program

-The saying goes “three quarters of Scouting is outing”, and the Troop schedules at least one outing per month year around.
+The saying goes that “three quarters of Scouting is outing”, and the Troop schedules at least one outing per month year around.
 We hike, car camp, backpack, snowshoe, and attend District events with other troops like Camporee, Merit Badge Weekend and Klondike.
 These outings will be some of the best times you will ever have.

-#### Boy Run
+#### Scout Run

-Troop 570 prides itself in being a boy run troop.
-Our outings and weekly meetings are planned and conducted by the boys.
+Troop 570 prides itself in being a Scout run troop.
+Our outings and weekly meetings are planned and conducted by the scouts.

 #### Who can join